EmbarkStudios/rust-ecosystem/guidelines.md

 *mutex.lock() += 2;
 ```

-TODO: Would be great to automatically verify this through something like a custom clippy lint, or even better: have the `parking_lot` primitives eventually find their way into std.
+__Todo:__ Would be great to automatically verify this through something like a custom clippy lint, or even better: have the `parking_lot` primitives eventually find their way into std.

 ### 003 - Opt-in for Clippy and Rust 2018 style warnings for every crate